-Making a Will in WA: a Will is a legal document which stipulates how your assets are to be disposed of when you die.
-The person making the Will (you) is known as the testator, and the person who you appoint in your Will to distribute your assets is known as your “executor”.
-After you die, your executor becomes your personal representative and must obtain a Grant of Probate, which is a seal from the Probate Registrar of the Supreme Court of Western Australia confirming the validity of the Will.
-The Grant of Probate enables the executor to distribute the estate, and will almost always need to be produced by the executor when dealing with banks or other financial institutions, and Landgate, the land titles office.
+After a person dies, their executor becomes their personal representative and must obtain a Grant of Probate, which is a seal from the Probate Registrar of the Supreme Court of Western Australia confirming the validity of the Will.
+A Grant of Probate enables the executor to distribute the estate, and will almost always need to be produced by the executor when dealing with banks or other financial institutions, and Landgate, the land titles office.

-The Wills Act 1970 sets out the formal requirements for making a Will, the rules of construction (how they are to be interpreted), when they can be revoked (annulled), and other matters relating to Wills.
-Marriage will revoke a Will, unless the testator has specified that the Will is made in contemplation of marriage.
-Divorce will also revoke a Will.
+The Wills Act 1970 sets out the formal requirements for making a will in WA, the rules of construction (how the will is to be interpreted),when it can be revoked (annulled), and other matters relating to wills.
+Under the Act, marriage revokes a Will, unless the testator has specified that the will is made in contemplation of marriage.
+Divorce also revokes a Will.

 The role of the executor